Billaferd/QuantumNexus/Rules.md

 ### Mission Cards

 The mission card area is where your mission cards are.
 They must be visible to both players to ensure transparency and fairness.
 They are placed in the play area when the game starts.
-They are commonly put above the loadout area so both players can easily see them.
+They are commonly put above the loadout area so players can easily see them.

 ### Deck